 Riot Fest is an independently-owned music festival hosted annually in September.
 Since 2015, Riot Fest has called Douglass Park its home.
 We value community, and we want our neighbors to feel that Riot Fest is not only something they can take part in, but also be proud of.

 Year-round Community Initiatives

-Each year Riot Fest attendees have a chance to earn their tickets by volunteering to help with park cleanups.
+Each year, Riot Fest attendees have a chance to earn their tickets by volunteering to help with Douglass Park cleanups.

-If you live within 4 blocks of Douglass Park, you can register for free tickets to Riot Fest every year!
+If you live within the newly expanded radius of Douglass Park, you can register for free tickets to Riot Fest every year!